moliver28/research-handbook/content/handbook/security/security-operations/threat-intelligence/_index.md

 1. **Delivering actionable intelligence**: Preparing and presenting concise, actionable reports that inform GitLab of relevant threats, their potential impact, and recommended actions.
 1. **Building meaningful connections**: Establishing relationships with industry peers, government entities, and other experts who specialize in the top threats most impactful to GitLab.
-1. **Refining reporting processes**: Continuously improving reporting templates and processes to ensure clear, consistent, and efficient communication of threat intelligence findings.

-As the program matures, we will expand our focus to additional service offerings outlined below.
+As the program matures, we will also include automation and AI as top priorities.

 ## <i class="fas fa-stream" id="biz-tech-icons"></i> Services We Provide